Research

 Observations have shown indirect evidence of a population of massive planets embedded in protoplanetary disks, whose interactions with the disk would substantially impact its structure.

-In Barraza-Alfaro et al. 2024, we studied how a fairly massive forming planet would affect the 3D gas velocity structure of a VSI-turbulent planet-forming disk, focused on the observability of kinematical signatures.
+In Barraza-Alfaro et al. 2024, we studied how a massive forming planet would affect the 3D gas velocity structure of a vertical shear instability-turbulent planet-forming disk, focused on the observability of kinematic signatures.

-We found that massive planets can damp the kinematic signatures of active VSI.
+We found that massive planets can damp the kinematic signatures of active vertical shear instability.

 Observability of VSI in protoplanetary disk CO kinematics

-The vertical shear instability (VSI) is an hydrodynamical instability, candidate to generate turbulence in protoplanetary disks.
+The vertical shear instability (VSI) is a hydrodynamical instability candidate to generate turbulence in protoplanetary disks.

-In Barraza-Alfaro et al. 2021, we studied the feasibility of observing large-scale motions produced by the VSI in deep high-resolution ALMA CO kinematic observations.
+In Barraza-Alfaro et al. 2021, we studied the feasibility of observing large-scale motions produced by the VSI in high-resolution ALMA observations of CO isotopologues.

-We found that ALMA has the capability to detect the corrugated velocity structure generated by VSI, potentially revealing it as a source of turbulence in disks outer regions.
+We found that ALMA has the capability to detect the corrugated velocity structure induced by the VSI.
+Observations of VSI kinematic signatures can reveal it as a source of turbulence in the outer regions of protoplanetary disks.

 Contributions